K1R1EIIIKA/K1R1EIIIKA/README.md

 # Hi there 👋, my name is Kirill
-### I'm a Python Django & Unity C# developer
+### I'm a Python, C# backend & Unity C# developer
-I've been working on the backend in Django for about 2 years and developing games in Unity for about a year.
+I've been working on the backend in Django for about 2 years, in ASP.NET Core about 6 months and developing games in Unity for about a year.

-**Skills:** Python / Django / REST / C# / Unity / SQL
+**Skills:** Python / Django / REST / C# / ASP.NET / Unity / SQL

 - 🔭 I’m currently working on various projects and diplomas
-- 🌱 I’m currently learning Django, Unity C#, React.js
+- 🌱 I’m currently learning Django, ASP.NET, GoLang, Unity C#, React.js

 ### My general Django projects
 |Project|